Designations Congruent with Things: Chapter 22

 Hermann is unsure how to proceed.

-He has a terrible feeling that if he were to bridge the space between them at this precise moment he would destroy every façade that Newton has been constructing.
-He’s not certain if that would result in catharsis or collapse, but he knows that he’d rather have Newton let down those defenses as opposed to pulling them down himself and, either way, he’d rather it not happen in this parking lot.
+He has a terrible feeling that if he were to bridge the space between them at this precise moment he would destroy every façade that Newton has constructed.
+He’s not sure whether that would result in catharsis or collapse, but he knows that he’d rather have Newton let down those defenses as opposed to pulling them down himself and, either way, he’d rather it not happen in this parking lot.

 So he does nothing.

-He stands there, uselessly, watching Newton pull himself back into some semblance of alignment, adjust his glasses, and then, without so much as a lateral glance, extend a hand and clap it, palm down, on Hermann’s nearest shoulder.
+He stands there, uselessly, watching Newton pull himself into some semblance of alignment, adjust his glasses, and then, without so much as a lateral glance, Newton extends a hand and claps it, palm down, on Hermann’s nearest shoulder.

 Newton drags him sideways until he can sling an arm around Hermann’s neck.